-When it comes to choosing where to buy, a lot of people make straight for the gated villages and security estates.
+When it comes to choosing where to buy, a lot of people head straight for the gated estates and security complexes.
 I am not a big fan of these for a number of reasons, chief among them the fact that you can’t escape easily if the sheriff comes looking for you.

 Whether you opt to live in the leaf-riddled suburbs, within the walls of a fortified compound or free-range on a farm, you need to pay close attention to the points of entry.
 Some people prefer to stay in apartments high up in the sky where the yellow-eyed varmints can’t get to them.
-The estate agents call this a lock-up-and-go.
+The estate agents call this a lock-up-and-go and pitch it as a safety feature.
 All my life, wherever I have lived, I have simply locked up and gone.
 And yet I have been burgled more times than I care to mention.
-So much for that idea.
+So much for that theory.